drio/drio.org/content/about.md

 new product to merge all the different services that they had acquired.
 I was part of the talented team that built the new app.
 What is now AppOptics.

-And that is most of my carrier story.
+And that is most of my career story.
 Currently, I work as a Freelancer where I try to create value for my customers using my experience and skills that I have accumulated over the years.